TehhX/Learning-GLFW/README.md

 ## Installing nesessary files
 ### Before running any sub-project, make sure you have the following installed:
-* GLFW3 - Through a package manager or by placing the relevant files under folder as shown in the below tree
+* GLFW3 - Through a package manager or by placing the relevant files under folder as shown in the below tree.
-* GLAD - By compiling a static library from their source and then placing the relevant files under this folder as shown in the below tree
+* GLAD - By compiling a static library from their source and then placing the relevant files under this folder as shown in the below tree.
-* STB_IMAGE - By placing it under this folder as shown in the below tree
+* STB_IMAGE - By placing it under this folder as shown in the below tree.
 * CGLM - Download from [recp/cglm](https://github.com/recp/cglm).
 I used [ver.
 0.9.6](https://github.com/recp/cglm/tree/v0.9.6) in all applicable sub-projects.
 If any issues arise, they may be caused by using a different version.
-Place as shown in below tree
+Place as shown in below tree.

 ### Include/libs tree:
 ```